Promoted-Note-Network/nip/README.md

 Below are a set of new EVENT kinds to facilitate implementing a decentralized ad netwrok.

 ### METADATA (kind 0)
+In order to identify as a `BUYER` the following fields need to be added to the keypair's kind 0 event.

 **Buyer**
   ```js
   {